Comey memos portray president consumed by Russia investigation

 "Rather than making a criminal case for obstruction or interference with an ongoing investigation, these memos would be Defense Exhibit A should such a charge be made," the chairmen write.

-Rep. Elijah Cummings, D-Md., the top Democrat on the House Oversight Committee, countered that Comey’s contemporaneous notes about his interactions are "strong corroborating evidence" of his public claims about Trump.
+Rep. Elijah Cummings of Maryland, the top Democrat on the House Oversight Committee, countered that Comey’s contemporaneous notes about his interactions are "strong corroborating evidence" of his public claims about Trump.

 "President Trump’s interference was a blatant effort to deny justice, and Director Comey was right to document it as it happened — in real time," Cummings said.